FuxiCV/3D-Face-GCNs/README.md

 Please refer to their project pages for the necessary files.

 #### 2. Prepare dataset
 As we mentioned in the paper, we use a face segmentation network to segment out the non-face areas.
 Here, we treat the segmentation result as alpha channel and store it in a `.png` file along with the face image.
+More specifically, we acquire the face segmentation result by a face segmentation network, then store the image and segmentation results as a `.png` file, where the RGB channels store the image, and alpha channel stores the segmentation results.
+In the alpha channel, 0 means `non-skin region` and 255 represents `skin region`.
-For efficiency, we write all `.png` images into a binary file in advance.
+For efficiency, we then write all `.png` images into a binary file in advance.
 Please change the data folder in `create_bin.py` to yours.
 > python create_bin.py

 #### 3. Training
 It is worth mentioning that, our network involves the mesh sampling algorithm.
 We save the sampling-related parameters into `.npz` files in advance and load them before training to avoid meaningless repeat calculation.